wolfg1969/elastic-beanstalk-nginx-uwsgi-django/README.md

 elastic-beanstalk-nginx-uwsgi-django
 ====================================

-Configuration sample to setup an Elastic Beanstalk env with custom container settings with Nginx, uWSGI and Django.
+A Django sample App running with uWSGI and Nginx on AWS Elastic Beanstalk.

 ```